In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Introduction

 \section{Introduction}

 Colonoscopy procedures are vital for the early detection and diagnosis of colorectal diseases, including colorectal cancer, one of the primary causes of cancer-related fatalities globally \cite{Bray2024, Siegel2024}.
 Traditional colonoscopies, while effective, are often uncomfortable, painful and require extensive preparation, leading to a significant number of patients avoiding the procedure.
 Capsule endoscopes offer a patient-friendly alternative, as they explore the colon with minimal discomfort and pain, removing the need for sedation \cite{Oka2022}.
 A key innovation enabling the precise control and navigation of capsule endoscopes is the Magnetic Control System (MCS), introduced in \cite{Carpi2006}.
 The MCS operates through the interaction between a large External Permanent Magnet (EPM) and/or inductive coils, typically housed in a robotic arm or controller, and one or more miniaturized Internal Permanent Magnets (IPMs), embedded within the capsule.
-The external magnetic field allows physicians to move the capsule to the area of interest and to adjust its position and orientation in real time and with precision\cite{Kim2022, Ye2022}.
 This technology not only enhances the accuracy and efficiency of the procedure but also contributes to improve patient comfort and accessibility, addressing many of the barriers associated with traditional colonoscopy methods.
 The integration of Wireless Power Transfer (WPT) with MCS into robotic capsule endoscopes has the advantage to allow both continuous power supply and precise navigation.
 The use of WPT eliminates the need for onboard batteries, which are typically limited by size, capacity, and safety constraints \cite{Cao2024}, hence extending the capsule operating time and allowing for longer and more extensive inspections.
-Moreover, the use of a Wireless Data Transfer (WDT) system, together with WPT and MCS, paves the way for the vision of a fully-untethered capsule enabling the explorations of larger portions of the GI tract.

-An additional step forward would be the in-capsule integration of various sensing systems: imaging (both white light for traditional screening and navigation support, and micro-ultrasound for transmural or cross-sectional imaging of the colon walls \cite{Lay2019}), impedance spectroscopy, temperature and pH monitoring.
-This ambitious outcome cannot be achieved without the aggressive miniaturization and integration of all subsystems and the enhancement of their power efficiency.